 That’s not the end of the argument either.
 In an ongoing review of the Lake Kivu MPs, governing the lake’s use, some reviewers would like to have a new take.
 Their view is any biogas already in the lake today is “fossil”, but from tomorrow any additional naturally produced biogas is “renewable”.
 What crappy, revanchist thinking is this?
 It is one pool of carbon-negative renewable gas.

-So we can treat it like a giant battery.
+So we can consider treating it like a giant battery.
 We keep it in reserve and deplete it when we choose to and we are able to.
 We are now capable to do it safely, finally.
 Now is the time we must do it urgently to constrain climate change.

 Must we prove to skeptics that it’s renewable and it has negative emissions?
-I met recently with Foresight, a group that champions clean energy solutions.
+I met recently with Foresight, a Vancouver group that champions clean energy solutions.
 I had this question: “If the gas is naturally biogenic, but not extracted continuously, is it still renewable?”
-The answer is yes, becasue it can be stored.
-But that answer would not be so if it leaks out to atmosphere.
-But in this case it’s fully trapped.
+The answer was yes, because it can be stored.
+But that answer would not be so if it leaks out to atmosphere immediately.
+But in Lake Kivu’s case it is fully trapped.
 This is a huge, natural CCUS reservoir that can store 450 bcm of gas (at the safe-side limit).
-It is the definition of Carbon Capture, Usage and Storage (CCUS).
-But now I’m seeing CCSU in the literature.
-Is it not the same thing?
+It is the definition of Carbon Capture, Usage and Storage/Sequestration (CCUS).
+But now I’m seeing CCSU in the literature also.

 What is the risk if we don’t harvest this lake gas?